 Mars rules Scorpio.
 Scorpio rules the sex organs.
 Thus this Death Card, represents a Sexual energy, a reproductive energy which is consciously directed in a physical exercises such as that of Tantra, or that of Crowley's Middle Pillar, an activity best represented by Crowley's Death Card.
 The initiate is now following the "Path of the Flaming Sword" (see Robert Wang's-THE QABALISTIC TAROT) , which is both destructive and constructive and not for the weak of character. or for those who fear death, as shown by trying to dominate others.

-The Ryder-Waite Death Card, as did Crowley in the Thoth Card, departed from the Tradition set by the Golden Dawn or the older Marseilles cards.
+The Rider-Waite Death Card, as did Crowley in the Thoth Card, departed from the Tradition set by the Golden Dawn or the older Marseilles cards.
 Here the warrior quality of the Death card is expressed as a Skeletal Knight.
 His medieval presentation of Death as the Black Knight, riding past the fallen King of Matter.
-Before the Death Knight is the Bishop with fish-shaped Mitre, implying the passing of the Piscean age.
+Before the Death Knight is the Bishop with fish-shaped Miter, implying the passing of the Piscean age.
 The rising sun behind the two towers (first seen on the Moon card) refers to resurrection which is the conquest of death.
 The flying banner, depicts a white rose of ten petals, five inner and five outer.
 Being based on five, the white rose refers to Geburah's Martian force.
 However, the totality of the petals, refers to the entire Universe under Kether, as Kether is presented as the White color (perfect balance of all colors).
 This also relates to the 0-Fool and Uranus, to which the White Rose is related.

 The Death Card, during a reading, suggests:

 - Rarely does it symbolize physical death and only if borne out by the accompanying cards.

 - For the Querent, this is the Principle of letting go, and moving on.